 Revenue before provision for doubtful accounts.
 Revenue before provision for doubtful accounts increased \$295.7 million, or 40.2%, to \$1.0 billion for the year ended December 31, 2014 from \$735.1 million for the year ended December 31, 2013.
 The increase related primarily to revenue generated during the year ended December 31, 2014 from the facilities acquired in our 2013 and 2014 Acquisitions, particularly the acquisition of Partnerships in Care.
 Same-facility revenue before provision for doubtful accounts increased by \$79.1 million, or 10.8%, for the year ended December 31, 2014 compared to the year ended December 31, 2013, resulting from same-facility growth in patient days of 10.3% and same-facility revenue per day of 0.6%.
-Consistent with the same-facility patient day growth in 2013, the growth in same-facility patient days for the year ended December 31, 2014 compared to the year ended December 31, 2013 resulted from the addition of beds to our existing facilities and ongoing demand for our services.
+Consistent with the same-facility patient day growth in 2013, the growth in same-facility patient days for the year ended December 31, 2014 compared to the year ended December 31, 2014 compared to the year ended December 31, 2013, resulted from the addition of beds to our existing facilities and ongoing demand for our services.